 A brief biography of the namesake of Hunt Library.

 Electronic and Technical Services

-Acquisitions, Cataloging, Electronics Services, and Scholarly Communications.
+Acquisitions, Cataloging, and Electronic Services.

 Research / Worldwide Library Services

 Research, instruction, and other services.